 We have our own travel kennel(s).
 Can we use them?

 The plastic pet travel kennels on sale in this country do not always conform to the current requirements (some do not have the correct ventilation at the back even though they are sold as IATA approved travel kennels - when they were designed they met the regulations then in force and the regulations have since changed).
+Certain Websites or shops will sell them as being of a suitable size for a particular breed and this cannot be relied on.
 They also have a tendency to deform and spring open when put under pressure so most airlines are wary of them particularly with larger animals (dogs over 25 Kg).
 Similarly if your pet originally arrived in this country in a kennel, this may not meet the current requirements.
-Your pet may also have outgrown it.
+Your pet may also have outgrown it or it was originally too small (although other countries have the same rules for kennel size, they are not necessarily as rigorously enforced as in the UK).
 In order to determine whether the size is sufficient we would need measurements of both the air kennel and the animal involved.

 Should our pet be sedated?

-Categorically No, the airlines will refuse any animal that seems to have been sedated.
-Aircraft are pressurised at between two thirds and three quarters of normal atmospheric pressure, this lowers the blood pressure of both humans and animals.
-Sedatives generally work by lowering blood pressure so the combined effect could be detrimental to the well being of your pet.
+Categorically No - the airlines will refuse any animal that seems to have been sedated.
+Aircraft are pressurised at between two thirds and three quarters of normal sea level atmospheric pressure, this lowers the blood pressure of both humans and animals.
+Sedatives generally work by lowering blood pressure (and consequently the uptake of oxygen) so the combined effect could be detrimental to the well being of your pet.

 Feeding and watering?